tajo/ladle/packages/website/docs/introduction.md

 Ladle still produces an optimized bundle using [rollup](https://rollupjs.org/guide/en/) when it's time to deploy it.
 Without adding a single component **Storybook 6.4 outputs 5.1MB of assets.
 Ladle only 250KB**.
 Ladle is almost 20x smaller.

-Each Ladle story gets automatically code-split, so it doesn't matter how many components your want it to handle.
+Each Ladle story gets automatically code-split, so it doesn't matter how many components you want it to handle.
 Ladle always loads fast.